ntoxeg/narca/README.md

 Dependencies are listed in the `env.yml` file, that can be used to create a Conda environment.
 `lock.yml` is a lock-file that you can use to make a reproducible environment, Conda might fail to create it though.
 For standard virtual environments you just need to use `pip`.

+[Griddly](https://github.com/Bam4d/Griddly) requires to install Vulkan SDK, refer to its README.

 Install in editable mode to your environment: `pip install -e .`

-Current caveat: Griddly has to be installed from source for Python 3.10.
-You have to do this manually.

 ## Running
 There are multiple experiments under the `experiments` directory.
 Each one can be launched with `python <path to the script>`.
 You can observe the rendered environment